Gas Or Electric Tank Water Heaters

-At about 11%, your tank water heaters is usually a home’s the second largest energy consuming appliance.
-An old one, operating at lower efficiency, costs even more to run.
-Does yours need service or replacement?
+At about 11%, your standard tank water heater is usually a home’s second-largest energy-consuming appliance.
+An old water heater operating at lower efficiency costs even more to run.
+If might be time for a water heater replacement.
 Here’s what you need to know about tank water heaters.

-Tank water heaters store between 20 to 120 gallons of water kept heated most often by natural gas or electric.
-Which is right for you
+Tank Water Heaters store between 20 to 120 gallons of water kept heated most often by natural gas or electricity.
+Which is right for you?

-Getting a water heater that is too big is just as bad as getting one that is too small.
-That’s why MoreVent techs take time to survey your water use before making a recommendation.
-In the event a tank water heaters isn’t a fit for your hot water needs, we’ll provide you alternatives such a tankless water heater or heat pump water heater.
+Getting a water heater that is too big can be just as bad as getting one that is too small.
+That’s why MoreVent techs take time to survey your water use before making a recommendation for your water heater replacement.
+In the event a tank water heater isn’t a fit for your hot water needs, we’ll provide you alternatives such as a tankless water heater or heat pump water heater.

 No matter which type you choose, installation day is the most important day in the life of your water heater.
 That’s why experienced MoreVent water heater installers take the necessary steps to prevent unnecessary future system malfunctions, ensuring your water heater operates safely and efficiently.